Skip to Main Content

 SoFi offers fractional shares on both new purchases and reinvested dividends, allowing customers to get started with as little as $5.
 Fractional shares are particularly popular with new investors who may not be able to afford entire shares in multiple companies.
 Fractional shares can allow you to build a diversified portfolio even if you don’t have a lot to invest.

 SoFi allows fractional shares trading in more than 4,000 stocks and ETFs including popular companies such as Apple (AAPL), Amazon (AMZN) and Tesla (TSLA).
-The offering gives SoFi a leg up on other brokers that don’t offer fractional shares at all or only offer them on reinvested dividends.
+This offering gives SoFi a leg up on other brokers that don’t offer fractional shares at all or only offer them on reinvested dividends.

 Commission-free stocks, options and ETFs